tabman83/netplanning-material-client/README.md

 # Build the Android production package
 - Create a keystore named `netplanning` following the official documentation [here](http://developer.android.com/tools/publishing/app-signing.html) and store it in the root app folder
-- Run `cordova build --release` to build the cordova app for production
+- Run `cordova build android --release` to build the cordova app for production
 - Find the package in the folder `platforms/android/build/outputs/apk`

+# Build the Windows production package
+- Run `cordova build windows --release` to build the cordova app for production

+# Build the iOS production package
+- Run `cordova build ios --release` to build the cordova app for production

+# Build the Blackberry production package
+- Run `cordova build blackberry10 --release` to build the cordova app for production

 ## Cordova plugins
 Install with `cordova plugin add <plugin_name>` from within the cordova/ folder.